linwoodc3/linwoodc3.github.io/_drafts/2017-05-17-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 </div>

 <div><p style="font-family:courier;"><i>The city had suffered its share of damage as well.
-The Maute Group had burned a church, the city jail, the Ninoy Aquino School and the Dansalan College.
+The Maute Group had burned a church, the Marawi City Jail, the Ninoy Aquino School and the Dansalan Junior College.
 Moreover,  Maute fighters had occupied the main street of Marawi city, Amai Pakpak Medical Center, City Hall, the city jail, and two bridges.</i></p>
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">PHILIPPINES: Some houses being set on fire by <a href="https://twitter.com/hashtag/ISIS?src=hash">#ISIS</a> .
 People don&#39;t know where to go.
 They are stuck in <a href="https://twitter.com/hashtag/Marawi?src=hash">#Marawi</a>. <a href="https://t.co/5ZuOs8Gpec">pic.twitter.com/5ZuOs8Gpec</a></p>&mdash; Wcn Conflict News (@NewsWcn) <a href="https://twitter.com/NewsWcn/status/867012164275638276">May 23, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
-<div><p style="font-family:courier;"><i>Somehow, a raid on 15 gunmen turned into a city-wide conflict with an estimated 100 gunmen divided into groups of 10 in different locations.
-This was only the start of a much longer running conflict.<br><br>This was only the first 10-12 hours...</i></p>
+<div><p style="font-family:courier;"><i><br><br>Somehow, a raid on 15 gunmen turned into a city-wide conflict with an estimated 100 gunmen divided into groups of 10 in different locations.
+This was the start of a long running conflict.<br><br>This was only the first 10-12 hours.</i></p>
-<br><br>

 </div>
 </div>
 </div>
-<br><br>

 <hr>
 <br><br>
 ## Mission Accomplished: Use [`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR) and GDELT

 That closes out our brief introduction to [`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR) and our story.
 To summarize, we pulled a chronologically ordered list of URLs to news stories on the Marawi crisis.
-After we pulled the data from GDELT, we used the geonames featureid and the CAMEO code to filter down to the relevant data; this can be repeated for any issue or location.
-To build the final timeline, you only need to read the stories and write coherently to make your story.
+After we pulled the data from GDELT, we used the geonames featureid and the CAMEO code to filter down to the relevant data; the filter got us from 200,000+ total GDELT reports to 206 reports dealing with Marawi and violence.
+Of those 206 urls, 79 were unique and pointed to different news stories, ordered by time (**change the CAMEO code and feature id to explore issues in other parts of the world**).
+To build the final timeline, you only needed to read the stories and write coherently.
+I want to point out, the CAMEO system extacts a lot more information that is coded into GDELT.
+There are over 60 columns of data in GDELT, and each column provides unique value.
+We only used four (4) columns in this post (Date Added, Event Root Code, Action Geo FeatureID and Source Url).

-For [`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR) (which I hope you will use or help me develop!), I focused on abstracting the details of the API calls away from the user.
+In building [`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR) (which I hope you will use or help me develop!), I focused on abstracting the details of the API calls away from the user.
 And, I added a little multiprocessing juice in there as well to make full use of all available cores!
 For those who run into feature ID problems, there's an easy way to build your own lookup table of feature ids.
 Just pull a few days of GDELT data using [`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR), isolate unique feature ids, and create a second column that holds the different names tied to the same feature id.
 Pretty soon, you'll have the id and name for most cities, provinces/states, and countries.

 Now, go forth and use [`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR) or, learn more about [GDELT](http://www.gdeltproject.org/) in general.

 I need to give you a warning on data consumption; GDELT is MASSIVE.
 I will eventually write a function in `gdeltPyR` to query GDELT data using Google BigQuery ([already wrote the prototype](https://github.com/linwoodc3/gdeltPyR/issues/24)), but I need to warn you of something first.
 If you do a query with [`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR) covering a few weeks, you may run out of memory.
 By default, [`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR) stores the data in RAM (because [it's a `pandas` dataframe](https://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe)).
 If one full day of reporting is nearly 500 MBs in size, you can see how memory becomes a real problem as you cover more time.
-For memory compressed workflows, create a pipeline that reads the data in, writes to disc, and flushes RAM before going to the next day.
+For memory constrained workflows, create a pipeline that reads the data in, writes to disc, and flushes RAM before going to the next day.

 Now, the fun part for you.
 We could have done MUCH MORE with this data.
 Some ideas include:
 - Implement web scraping on each data source to extract the content; then compute element wise Levenshtein distance (LD) or semantic similarity; result - determine which documents have most original content